Recipe-Web-App/recipe-management-service/docs/AUTHENTICATION.md

 ## Overview

-The Recipe Manager Service uses JWT (JSON Web Token) authentication that integrates with your user-management-service.
+The Recipe Management Service uses JWT (JSON Web Token) authentication that integrates with your user-management-service.
 This document explains how authentication works and how to configure it.